Hubble Space Telescope Captures UGC~12591: Bulge/Disc Properties, Star Formation and `Missing Baryons' Census in a Very Massive and Fast Spinning Hybrid Galaxy: Summary

 \section{Summary}

-In this paper we analyse the structure of an extremely fast rotating and massive, early-type or hybrid (S0/a) galaxy UGC~12591 by fitting PSF convolved 2D surface brightness models to HST/WFC3 images in the three bands of F160W (H), F814W (I) and F606W (V).
-In all of three bands a two component fit, viz Sersic and exponential-disk, yields satisfactory results but adding one more component of PSF function optimizes the model further and improves the residuals.
-UGC~12591 is found to be a bulge dominated galaxy with Sersic index $\rm n$ ranging from $\rm 2.32-3.68$, effective bulge radius $\rm r_{e}$ in $\rm 7.35\arcsec-12.32\arcsec$ ($3.3 - 5.6$ kpc) and the disk scale length $\rm r_{s}$ in $\rm 41.56\arcsec-58.43\arcsec$ ($18.8 - 26.4$ kpc) in V, I and H bands, respectively.
+In this paper we analyse the structure of an extremely fast rotating and massive, early-type or hybrid (S0/a) galaxy UGC~12591 by fitting PSF convolved 2D surface brightness models to HST/WFC3 images in the three bands of F606W (V), F814W (I) and F160W (H).
+In all of three bands a two component fit with \sersic~and exponential-disc function yields satisfactory results but adding one more component of PSF function optimizes the model further and improves the residuals.
+UGC~12591 is found to be a bulge dominated galaxy with \sersic~ index $\rm n$ ranging from $\rm 2.32-3.68$, effective bulge radius $\rm r_{e}$ of $\rm 7.35\arcsec-12.32\arcsec$ ($3.3 - 5.6$ kpc) and the disc scale length $\rm r_{s}$ of $\rm 41.56\arcsec-58.43\arcsec$ ($18.8 - 26.4$ kpc) in V, I and H bands, respectively.

-We have calibrated the spectral energy distribution of the galaxy using two powerful softwares, namely {\fontfamily{qcr}\selectfont CIGALE} and {\fontfamily{qcr}\selectfont MAGPHYS}.
-SED fitting by {\fontfamily{qcr}\selectfont CIGALE} gives total stellar mass of $1.6\times10^{11}\Msun$ with the ratio of old to young stellar mass as high as $1.6\times10^{5}$.
-The instantaneous star formation rate of $\rm 0.11 \Msun yr^{-1}$ and specific star formation rate, $ \rm 6.6 \times 10^{-13} \, yr^{-1}$ indicates extreme quenching and near absence of recent star forming activity in the galaxy.
+We have calibrated the spectral energy distribution of the galaxy using two different packages, {\fontfamily{qcr}\selectfont CIGALE} and {\fontfamily{qcr}\selectfont MAGPHYS}.
+SED fitting by {\fontfamily{qcr}\selectfont CIGALE} gives total stellar mass of $(1.6\pm0.1)\times10^{11}\Msun$ with the ratio of old to young stellar mass as high as $(1.6\pm0.2)\times10^{5}$.
+The instantaneous star formation rate of $\rm 0.105\pm0.007 \Msun yr^{-1}$ and specific star formation rate, $ \rm (6.6\pm0.6) \times 10^{-13} \, yr^{-1}$ indicates extreme quenching and near absence of recent star forming activity in the galaxy.
 We discussed where it stands compared to other massive galaxies in the same mass range and the possible effect of structural bulge and AGN activity in the past in lowering the star formation.
-The SED fitting values of {\fontfamily{qcr}\selectfont CIGALE} are well consistent with the results of {\fontfamily{qcr}\selectfont MAGPHYS} where we got stellar mass of $9.5\times10^{10}\Msun$, SFR $\rm 0.28 \Msun yr^{-1}$ and sSFR $ \rm 3 \times 10^{-12} \, yr^{-1}$.
+The SED fitting values of {\fontfamily{qcr}\selectfont CIGALE} are well consistent with the results of {\fontfamily{qcr}\selectfont MAGPHYS}, with a stellar mass of $9.12^{+1.38}_{-1.54}\times10^{10}\Msun$, SFR $\rm 0.210^{+0.037}_{-0.097} \Msun yr^{-1}$ and sSFR $ \rm 2.14^{+0.88}_{-0.94} \times 10^{-12} \, yr^{-1}$.